heliumtank92/am92-mongo-odm/README.md

 const schemaOptions = {}  // Schema Options as defined by mongoose Schema Class

-const CollectionSchema = mongoSchemaWrapper(CollectionSchemaObject, schemaOptions)
+const CollectionSchema = buildSchema(CollectionSchemaObject, schemaOptions)

 export default CollectionSchema
 ```
-mongoSchemaWrapper() returns an instance of mongoose Schema Class.
+buildSchema() returns an instance of mongoose Schema Class.

 *Note: The 'options' object properties to be used is as defined by mongoose Schema Class.
-By default, mongoSchemaWrapper adds 'timestamps: true' option which can be overriden if needed.
+By default, buildSchema adds 'timestamps: true' option which can be overriden if needed.
 You may avoid passing the 'options' object if no extra options are required for a given Schema.*

 <br />